The name of the organisation is Carfield Community Choir, referred to as ‘the choir’ in this constitution.

 Committee meetings and Officers

-a) The committee will be comprised of Chair, Secretary and Treasurer with up to four additional elected members plus two shadow or reserve members.
+a) The committee will be comprised of Chair, Secretary and Treasurer with up to six additional elected members.

 b) Officers and committee members will be elected at the AGM.
 Where committee members have not been elected at the AGM, voting can take place during allocated time at the weekly rehearsal.
 All committee members will be nominated and seconded before moving to a vote.

 c) Any member of the choir can volunteer to serve as a committee member, and all members will be expected to help with the running of the choir from time to time.

 d) All members of the committee will retire at each AGM.
 Any individual will be eligible for re- election.

 e) The committee can co-opt any member as a full committee member to fill an officer vacancy until the next AGM.